hyperjump-io/browser/lib/jref/SPECIFICATION.md

 ## Introduction

 JSON Reference (JRef) is an extension of the [JSON] data interchange format.
 JRef extends [JSON] to add a "reference" type.
+The spirit of this specification is to continue the work started by the [JSON Reference I-D].
+This specification is 100% compatible with those drafts, but defines things in different way and assigns a media type identifier.

 ## Media Type